-In early 2017 construction of the first project – a shared pathway between Arawhata Road and Ngahina Street began.
+In early 2017, we completed the first project – a shared pathway between Arawhata Road and Ngahina Street.

-Work began in August 2016 on Coastlands two-storey retail space in the carpark adjoining Rimu Road.
+Coastlands new two-storey retail space, Takiri House, (adjoining Rimu Road) opened at the end of May 2017.
 The Council and Coastlands have been working together to share and align ideas for developments that will transform Rimu Road into the main street of Paraparaumu.
 (Click here to view Coastlands information.)

-Construction begins in April 2017 on a signalised crossing improving the connection between Coastlands and the civic precinct.
+We are investigating plans for a signalised crossing on Rimu Road to improve the connection between Coastlands and the civic precinct.
 (Click here for details on the crossing.)

-Construction begins in April 2017 on improvements for the Kāpiti Lights area.
+Construction on improvements for the Kāpiti Lights area is well underway and is planned for completion at the end of October 2017.
 (Click here for more on the Kāpiti Lights improvements.)